minibits-cash/minibits_wallet/README.md

 DevOps
 - [x] OTA updates (opt in)
 - [ ] Automated tests
-- [ ] Release pipelines
+- [ ] Automated release pipelines for both OTA updates and native releases

 ## Architecture

 The wallet's design has been crafted to prioritize the following primary quality properties:
 - Support both Android and iOS mobile platforms
-- Achieve fast startup time and UX (despite using React Native)
+- Achieve fast UX and startup time (despite using React Native)
 - Minimize the risk of data/ecash loss
-- Bring e-cash UX on par with the current standard of traditional finance (tradfi) mobile apps
+- Bring ecash UX on par with the current standard of traditional finance (tradfi) mobile apps

 As a result, the following architectural constraints are in place:
 - Wherever available, use libraries with a fast JSI (JavaScript Interface) to native modules.